Customer Support

 Introduction

 HEIF (High Efficiency Image Format) has been Apple's preferred format for storing digital images and videos since the introduction of iOS 11 back in 2017.
-HEIF encoded images are stored as HEIC files, which have an advantage of a smaller file size compared to JPG images, for an equivalent quality image.
+HEIF-encoded images are stored as HEIC files, which have the advantage of a smaller file size compared to JPG images, for an equivalent quality image.

 HEIC images can be viewed natively on Macs and MacBooks.
 However, on Windows systems, you'll need to ensure you have some relevant extensions to be able to view images of this format.